Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 I am very excited to announce the latest Velociraptor release 0.6.3.
 This release has been in the making for a few months now and has a lot of new features.
-I wanted to take some time to tell you all about it in our blog so I can show some of the new screenshots in more detail.

 The main focus of development since our previous release was around scalability and speed.
 Working with some of our larger partners on